hyperledger/firefly-fir/text/0012-namespace-isolation.md

 ## New FireFly Contract

-This change introduces a new version of the FireFly contract for both Ethereum and Fabric.
-The new contract is specific to a single namespace, so it will _not_ take a `namespace` parameter to `pinBatch()` or emit it in the `BatchPin` event.
-It also introduces a new `networkAction()` method, which also emits `BatchPin` (parameters are assigned different meanings, but usage of the single event makes ordering easier).
+This change introduces a new version of the FireFly multiparty contract for both Ethereum and Fabric, along with a method of versioning the contract.
+The prior version of the contract is designated as "network version 1", while this new version is designated "network version 2".
+Differences between the versions are described below.

-In addition, the contract contains a new queryable function, `networkVersion()`.
-This allows multiparty networks to agree on the set of rules used for a given namespace.
-All prior versions of the contract (without these methods) are assumed to be "network version 1".
-This FIR introduces "network version 2", which differs in the signature of BatchPin as detailed above, and in how identities are resolved (see "Identities" section below).
+**Network Version 1**

+* `pinBatch()` takes 5 parameters, one of which is a namespace in clear text.
+It emits the `BatchPin` event.
+* Multiple namespaces may share a single contract deployment.
+* There is no way to query network version (the lack of a version method implies V1).
+* The new "network action" functionality (see below) is exercised by sending marker parameters through `pinBatch`.

+**Network Version 2**

+* `pinBatch()` takes 4 parameters (namespace is omitted).
+It emits the `BatchPin` event.
+* Separate namespaces should use separate contract deployments.
+* `networkVersion()` method is added to return an integer for the version.
+* `networkAction()` is added for invoking network actions.
+For ordering and backwards compatibility, it still emits `BatchPin`.

+The contract intentionally still has a single `BatchPin` event, which is used both for recording actual batches, and for recording network actions (by repurposing some of the parameters).
+This is primarily because existing ethconnect/fabconnect connectors do not guarantee strong ordering across separate events.

 A new `/network/action` API is added, with a single supported action expressed as `{"type": "terminate"}`.
 This action will send a special blockchain transaction that signals all network members to unsubscribe from their current contract and move to the next one configured in the contract list.
-When invoked with a "version 1" contract, it calls `pinBatch()` with special parameters to identify the action.
-When invoked with a "verison 2" contract, it calls `networkAction()`.

 ## Config SPI